fjames86/cerberus/README.md

 ## 4. Encryption profiles
 * The simple ones (DES-CBC-MD5, DES-CBC-MD4 and DES-CBC-CRC) are all implemented and working.
 * I have now successfully decryped an RC4-HMAC enc-part of a ticket that was returned from a Windows KDC.
+I am having trouble with the RC4-HMAC-EXP profile though.
-* The des3-cbc-sha1-kd looks like it's working.
+* The DES3-CBC-SHA1-KD is implemented, looks like it's working.
 * I have the two AES profiles typed in, but they don't seem to work with the KDC.
-I always get a "invalid checksum" error back from the KDC.
+I keep getting various errors back from the KDC.

 ## 5. Notes
 * Encryption functions provided by the ironclad package.